dylanjustice/gatsby-resume/src/pages/index.md

 -   company: LexisNexis
     location: Mechanicsburg, PA (Home Based)
     dates: August 2021 - Present
-    title: Site Reliability Engineer
+    title: Consulting Site Reliability Engineer
     responsibilities:

+    -   Served as Incident Commander on-call for the global platform, responsible for leading the technical resolution of production issues impacting reliability, availability and performance.
+    -   Led the SRE team in subject matter expertise for our AI based products using AWS Bedrock and Azure OpenAI.
+Handled operational readiness for regionalized migration from us-east-1 to eu-west-2, eu-west-3, and ap-southeast-2.
+    -   Developed and maintained an event driven system for piping events from cloudwatch, azure, splunk and coralogix to a common format for processing and forwarding to tickets and automated responses to alarms.
+    -   Led retrospective analyses of major incidents to drive improvement to our incident response as an organization.
+    -   Implemented standardized instrumentation process for AWS Lambda functions to our Coralogix platform, enabling APM instrumentation and increased observability of our serverless architecture across the organization.
+    -   Developed a mechanism for sharing terraform infrastructure-as-code modules across the organization using an Artifactory private terraform registry, including deployment pipelines, integration testing with [terratest](https://terratest.gruntwork.io/), and documentation of the SDLC.
+    -   Implemented central OpenTelemetry collector cluster on Amazon ECS with standardized ingestion rules for our migration from Datadog to Coralogix on OpenTelemetry.
+    -   Automated procedure for suspending abusive users for the Operations teams in order to reduce mean time to respond.
+    -   Implemented internal developer portal using Backstage framework to promote standardization of software projects, improved technical documentation and improved awareness of our software catalog.
     -   Embedded on a team tasked with establishing Azure architecture and best practices for the company at large.
-    -   Developed a highly secure, and technically resilient solution architecture using Azure resources all using terraform and ARM templates.
+    -   Developed a platform architecture for a team developing a MS Teams assistant in Azure, with emphasis on customer data security.
-    -   Developed Azure Devops pipelines for infrastructure as code (IaC) and application delivery to development, test and production environments.
-Pipeline strategy was standardized using templates and replicated for each application.
+    -   Developed standardized Azure Devops pipelines for infrastructure as code (IaC) and application delivery to development, test and production environments.
     -   Leveraged Azure App Service, Deployment slots, and custom health checks to minimize the possibility of downtime during deployments in all environments.
     -   Implemented Unit and Integration testing framework for .NET 5 API Development team and assisted adoption.
     -   Integrated Datadog APM and Azure Infrastructure monitoring into the team's operational plan.
 Created alerting strategy for observability and incident escalation.
     -   Implemented structured logging pattern for backend applications.
 Integrated with Datadog for log ingestion to correlate important messages with traces.
-    -   Automated procedure for suspending abusive users for the Operations teams in order to reduce mean time to respond.
-    -   Served as Incident Commander on-call for the global platform, responsible for leading the technical resolution of production issues impacting reliability, availability and performance.
-    -   Led retrospective analyses of major incidents to drive improvement to our incident response as an organization.
-    -   Developed and led the proof-of-concept team for a backstage developer portal and software catalog.
-Deployed using AWS ECS, RDS Aurora Postgres and other supporting infrastructure.
-Owned the application's operational readiness by instrumenting the service for datadog tracing and monitoring, cloudwatch alarms, troubleshooting playbooks, documentation, and escalation paths.
-    -   Wrote a detailed proposal for adoption of Hashicorp Consul service mesh into the organization's infrastructure and presented to leadership.
-    -   Presented the benefits and adoption process of trunk-based development at the company's global tech conference.
-The topic included personal experience with adoption, feature flags, branching by abstraction, modification of CI/CD strategy, and required mindset changes.
-    -   Developed a mechanism for sharing terraform infrastructure-as-code modules across the organization using an Artifactory private terraform registry, including deployment pipelines, integration testing with terratest(https://terratest.gruntwork.io/), and documentation of the SDLC.

 -   company: andculture
     location: Harrisburg, PA